elisencode/dotfiles/README.md

 > - Start using the Brewfile.
 > - Make sense when you reinstall everything on a new OS.
 > - The only disadvantage is that not every program is available in Homebrew.
-> - So occasionally, you've have to make a note of the application and remember to install it by hand.
+> - So occasionally, you've have to make a note of the application and remember to install it by hand.<br>
 > \- Patrick McDonald

 ## The seven rules of a great Git commit message